 Burbank, CA 91505

-This fellow Dick Norton is about as Christmasy a neighbor as anyone could want—and he lets everyone feel like his neighbor by sharing both the lengthy construction process and his nightly light show via a string of webcams.
+This fellow Dick Norton is about as Christmasy a neighbor as anyone could want—and he lets everyone feel like his neighbor by sharing both the lengthy construction process and his nightly holiday light show via a string of webcams.
 His website has plenty of info, including ongoing progress toward his target opening date of the first Saturday in December.
 The website also has a link for sending email to Santa, and info about another formidably lit house on his street, Keith's Winter Snowland.
 Note that on wet evenings, much of the display is turned off.

 Daisy Avenue Christmas Tree Lane - Long Beach